Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Preliminaries for the bootstrap procedure

-where $\varphi : \R^+ \rightarrow \R^+$ is onto, continuous and nondecreasing.
-Here, $\mathrm{D}_p^{1-\frac{1}{p},p}(\R^3_+)$ refers to the space defined in \eqref{domaineDqs}, with the exponent $p$ given in the statement of Theorem \ref{thm1}.
-Note that in the end of the bootstrap argument, we shall be able to consider only the largest exponents $q$ and $m$ which are involved in the estimates. \end{notation} \textbf{Until the end of this Section \ref{Section:Prelim}, we consider a fixed global Leray solution $(u,f)$ to the Vlasov-Navier-Stokes system, in the sense of Definition \ref{sol-faible} and associated to an admissible initial data $(u_0,f_0)$.}
+Here, $\mathrm{D}_p^{1-\frac{1}{p},p}(\R^3_+)$ refers to the space defined in \eqref{domaineDqs}, while the semi-norms involved in $\mathscr{N}_{q,m}(f_0)$ have been set in Definition \ref{decay_f0}.
+Note that in the end of the bootstrap argument, we shall be able to consider only the largest exponents $q$ and $m$ which are involved in the estimates. \end{nota} \textbf{Until the end of this Section \ref{Section:Prelim}, we consider a fixed global weak solution $(u,f)$ to the Vlasov-Navier-Stokes system, in the sense of Definition \ref{sol-faible} and associated to an admissible initial data $(u_0,f_0)$ satisfying \eqref{data:hyp}.}

-We first state the following lemma, claiming that the total mass of the system is nonincreasing along its evolution, because of the absorption boundary condition \eqref{bcond-f}.
-The proof is similar to that of \cite[Lemma 2.1]{EHKM}. \begin{lemme} For all $t \geq s \geq 0$, we have
+We first state the following lemma, entailing some rough bounds on the kinetic distribution.
+Note that the first one is a direct consequence of the absorption boundary condition \eqref{bcond-f}. \begin{lem} For all $t \geq 0$, we have

+\end{lem} \begin{proof} We rely on the strong stability results from DiPerna-Lions theory about transport equations on $\R^3_+ \times \R^3$ (see \ref{DiPernaLions} in the Appendix).
+In short, it allows to prove the desired estimate for a sequence of distributions $(f_n)$ associated to a sequence of regularized initial data $(f_{0,n})_n$ and an approximating sequence of fluid velocities $(u_n)_n$.
+In particular, the associated characteristic curves \eqref{EDO-charac} are defined in a classic way.
+The strong stability property of renormalized solutions to the Vlasov equation is then used to recover the estimate for the original solution $(u,f)$.
+We do not detail the argument and we write the proof as if $u$ and $f_0$ were smooth.
+By Proposition \ref{Prop:formulerep}, we have